Unboxed-Software/solana-course/content/cpi-guard.md

 * Check if CPI Guard is enabled on the token account
 * Check if the function is being executed within a CPI

 A good way to think about the CPI Guard token extension is simply as a lock that is either enabled or disabled.
-The guard uses a [data struct called `CpiGuard`](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/extension/cpi_guard/mod.rs#L24) that only stores a boolean value.
+The guard uses a [data struct called `CpiGuard`](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/extension/cpi_guard/mod.rs#L24) that stores a boolean value.
 That value indicates whether the guard is enabled or disabled.
 The CPI Guard extension only has two instructions, `Enable` and `Disable`.
-They each toggle this boolean.
+They each toggle this boolean value.

 ```rust
 pub struct CpiGuard {